 Are you the kind of person who just can’t get enough of a good thing?
 Looking for a better way to squeeze out that last little bit of G/flex adhesive from your tube rather than resorting to pliers, a vise or maybe even Grandma’s rolling pin?
 Maybe you’d like to get a fatter bead of adhesive or your tube is a bit clogged.
-Boy do we have the some easy and inexpensive tricks for you!
+Boy, do we have some easy and inexpensive tricks for you!

 “I love your G/flex adhesive!
 Do you have any nifty tips on getting the last little bit of adhesive out of the tube with ease?”

 Not long ago this very subject was the topic of discussion that came up between J.R.
 Watson and me.
 Squeezing in a bit of shopping on my lunch, it just so happened that I found myself face-to-face with a display of toothpaste squeezers.
 On my way back to work I felt as though I had just solved all the world’s problems.
 Perfect!
 Or so I thought.
 Although the concept was good, the little toothpaste squeezer just didn’t stand a chance next to the rigid metal G/flex tube.
 However, it did give the innovative J.R.
 Watson an idea.
 Using very little time and effort, we whipped up this very cool gadget making it a snap to squeeze out the last drop of adhesive.

 Here’s what you’ll need:

 1/2″ diameter PVC pipe

 1 PVC cap to fit the 1/2″ pipe

 Here’s what you’ll need to do:

 You will obviously need to make two, one for the resin tube and one for the harder.
 But for simplicity’s sake we’ll just show one tube being created.